Skip to Main Content

 The MLA Handbook recommends the following practices when images are inserted into the text of your paper:

 • Label each image as a figure (abbreviate to "Fig.") and number in order throughout your paper.
-See example:Screenshot of a paper with an image and caption
+See example:Screenshot of an essay with an image and caption.
+Illustrates the use of "Fig." to label images.

 • Label should be formatted as a caption appearing just below the image.
 See directions for Microsoft Word below.